 I’m far from alone either.
 The KU author whose marketing I manage just hit 10,000,000 reads yesterday.
 For May.
 Which is insane!
 Last year was a record one for him and this one is shaping up to smash that.
 And if that doesn’t boggle the mind enough, there’s 50+ self-publishers out-earning him in reads right now too and a serious crowd nipping at his heels.
 Read More…

 One area where the bar has been raised over the last few years is that of branding.
 The savviest authors know that branding doesn’t just make you look more professional – although that is important too – but also something which acts as a bat-signal to your specific target audience.
 This book is for YOU.

 I said in Strangers to Superfans — releasing in just six days on 25 April! — “If pacing is the secret sauce inside most bestsellers, branding is the equivalent outside of the book.”

 As part of my research, I spoke to one author who is expert at it: Kit Rocha.
 She shared her view that, “branding is an extension of worldbuilding.
 My covers and my graphics and all of it combine to present an image that enhances what I want to say about my series.”
 Read More…

+BookBub Ads are especially useful for wide authors.
 I decided a while ago that I was going back wide with all my books.
 Sales were pretty anemic to begin with (readers don’t magically discover books), but then I put together a little marketing plan.
 I don’t want to invest too heavily in pushing my historical novels until I have a couple more books in my series out, but I was curious to experiment with a few different approaches for pushing wide books.
 After nabbing an International-only BookBub Featured Deal for Liberty Boy, I decided to build a little campaign around it, particularly looking at sales internationally, and off-Amazon.
 When you are in KU, it makes sense to concentrate sales.
-As detailed in this post from August, visibility turns Read More…
+As detailed Read More…